mistval/monochrome-demo/README.md

 <ol>
 <li>Delete unwanted commands from monochrome/commands.
 Simply delete the files for the commands you don't want.</li>
 <li>Delete unwanted message processors from monochrome/message_processors.
 Simply delete the files for the message processors you don't want.</li>
 <li>Delete monochrome/server_settings.js if you do not need to create any settings.
-If you do need to create your own settings, read below and add them to monochrome/server_settings.js.</li>
+If you do need to create your own settings, add them to monochrome/server_settings.js.</li>
 <li>Write code for your own commands and add them to monochrome/commands.</li>
 <li>Write code for your own message processors and add them to monochrome/message_processors.</li>
-<li>Add your own settings hierarchy to monochrome/server_settings.js.</li>
 <li>Update monochrome/config.json with your desired configuration.</li>
 </ol>